VAT (at rates of 0% or 5%) has been applied in the United Arab Emirates since January 1, 2018.

 Whether or not a company is required to register for VAT depends on their revenue and activity level for which there are 4 possible scenarios:

-- VOLUNTARY: If your revenue for the last 12 months or the next 30 days is greater than AED 187,500 and less than AED 375,000, then registration for VAT is optional.
-If you choose to register, then you will then be able to recover the VAT on your purchases.
+- VOLUNTARY: Revenue for the last 12 months or the next 30 days is greater than AED 187,500 and less than AED 375,000.
+VAT registration is optional.
+If you choose this option, you will then be able to recover the VAT on your purchases.
 Otherwise, you will not be able to recover the VAT on your purchases;

-- EXEMPTION: Only applies to certain sectors such as health care, education, oil and gas, real estate and transport.
-Registration is still necessary if you exceed the mandatory revenue threshold.
-If you need to register, then make sure to tick the box in the form to indicate that you are exempt from VAT.
+- EXEMPTION: VAT exemption that only applies to a certain industry such as healthcare, education, oil and gas, real estate and transport.
+Registration is necessary if you exceed the threshold of mandatory turnover (check in the registration form if you are affected by exempt VAT).

 VAT is 0% on: